Creating Winter Beds

-Other gardeners choose to use a soil mix in their garden beds, instead of real soil.
-There are some advantages and disadvantages to this, as I’ve mentioned in my review of All New Square Foot Gardening, Second Edition: The Revolutionary Way to Grow More In Less Space.
-I’ve noticed very few carrot maggots when using a soil mix instead of real soil, but top-heavy plants such as broccoli need good support, as soil mix is too loose to keep those larger plants upright.
+Other gardeners choose to use potting soil in their garden beds, instead of real soil.
+There are some advantages and disadvantages to this.
+One problem with using potting soil in garden beds is that broccoli needs good support, as potting soil is too loose to keep those larger plants upright.

 3) The best place for your winter crops, if possible, is a gentle south slope.